chrmod/browser-core/README.md

     "action": "arrow_key",
     "current_position": 1, // -1 = landed in the urlbar, 0 = the first result, 1 = the second result ...
     "position_type": "<ENCODED_RESULT_TYPE>",
-    "search": true/false, //only if position_type = cliqz_results/history/bookmark/tab_result and the url is a search page }
+    "search": true/false, //if the url is a search page }
 ```